nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

 ## Create an R script

 Today we're going to work in an R script.
-What is an R script?
-It's a text file with a .R extension.
-We've mostly been writing R code in R Markdown files so far; R scripts are just R code without the Markdown along with it.

 Go to File > New File > R Script (or click the green plus in the top left corner).

-Remember, like in R Markdown, hitting return does not execute this command.
+Remember, like in R Markdown, hitting return in an R script does not execute this command.
 To execute it, we need to get what we typed in the script down into the console.
 Here is how we can do that:

 1. copy-paste this line into the console.